russelldj/informative-path-planning-toolkit/README.md

 Activate the environment with `conda activate ipp-toolkit`.
 Once this is successful, install `poetry` as described [here](https://python-poetry.org/docs/).
 This will allow us to install the rest of our dependencies.

 Clone this repository and `cd` into it.
-Now you can install the remaining dependencies with `poetry install --dev`.
+Now you can install the remaining dependencies with `poetry install`.
 Now you can try running `python dev/experiments/simple.py`

 `cd` into the gym-ipp directroy.
 Now run `pip install -e .` to install the gym environments.
 You should now be able to run `python dev/experiments/simple_gym.py`